 -No mesh.
 It can get pretty hot during summer months, so a hidden mesh for better air circulation is always a plus.

 -No adjustable leg rest.
-I do like to give my little baby an extra room to stretch her little legs.
-Also adjustable leg rest work well during diaper changes.
+I do like to give my little baby extra room to stretch her little legs.
+Also, adjustable leg rest works well during diaper changes.